 If we sell it, we’ve got it!
 Over 95% of our product range is held in stock by us in large quantities.
 This is supported by working with manufacturers that maintain large stocks themselves to ensure lead times are kept to a minimum.
 For example, following the moorland fires in 2018 a utility company urgently required over 20,000m² of Soil Saver erosion control mesh to protect their reservoirs from silt pollution, we fulfilled the entire order in less than 5 days.

 A chain is only as strong as its weakest link, and offering the best quality and price means nothing if you do not get the goods there on time.
-With this in mind, we carefully select reliable transport partners, who offer next day and timed delivery services when required.
+With this in mind, we carefully select reliable transport partners who offer same day, next day and timed delivery services when required.
 Whenever – and wherever – you need your order, we endeavour to get it to you on time.

 It sounds like a cliché, but we truly do put our customers first.
 When you contact us, you won’t be getting automated robots or unhelpful customer service operators.
 You will immediately be in contact with people who are passionate and fully committed to their work.
 We are a well organised and communicative core team that are on hand to assist in solving your problems and satisfying your needs.